EAexist/trip-chemistry-backend-spring/README.md

 ## Development

-To run the server, you need own MongoDB Server.
-You should provide valid URI and database name in src/main/resources/appliction-dev.yml as following.
+To run the server, you need your own MongoDB Server.
+You have to provide valid URI and database name in src/main/resources/appliction-dev.yml as following.
 Otherwise, the server fails to run.

 ```sh
 spring: